top of page

 Create Change Champions

-Identify influential employees who are enthusiastic about the change and empower them to champion the initiative.
-Form a change management team with representatives from different departments and levels of the organisation.
+Identify enthusiastic employees who can champion the initiative.
+Form a change management team with representatives from various departments.
+They can provide vital insights and encourage their peers’ involvement.

 Seek Input and Feedback

-Involve impacted employees in the planning and implementation stages.
-Their insights can be invaluable in identifying potential roadblocks and developing effective solutions.
+Involve employees impacted by the changes in planning and implementation stages.
+Their insights can help identify potential roadblocks and develop effective solutions.
+This could involve subject matter experts or focus groups collecting feedback.

-For more on incorporating design thinking in change management plans:
+For more on incorporating design thinking in change management:

 Pilot Programs